OlegWock/cctu_bot/README.md

 ## How to build

-There is two options to build bot.
+There are two options to build bot.
 First of all, you need to create `.env` file, something like this:

 ```
 TELEGRAM_BOT_TOKEN=your_telegram_token_without_quotes